glouppe/info8006-introduction-to-ai/lecture5.md

 ---

+class: middle

+.question[In case (a), if we unwrap 1 candy and get 1 cherry, what is the MLE?
+How confident are we in this estimate?]

+- With small datasets, maximum likelihood estimation can lead to overfitting.
+- The MLE does not provide a measure of uncertainty about the parameters.

+---

 # Bayesian parameter learning

-With small datasets, maximum likelihood estimation can lead to overfitting.
-The MLE also does not provide a measure of uncertainty about the parameters.

-Instead we can treat parameter learning as a .bold[Bayesian inference] problem:
+We can treat parameter learning as a .bold[Bayesian inference] problem:
 - Make the parameters $\theta$ random variables and treat them as hidden variables.
 - Specify a **prior** distribution ${\bf P}(\theta)$ over the parameters.
 - Then, as data arrives, update our beliefs about the parameters to obtain the **posterior** distribution ${\bf P}(\theta|\mathbf{d})$.

 .question[How does Figure 20.2 (a) should be updated?]

-???

-E.g., if we unwrap 1 candy and get 1 cherry, then the MLE is $\theta^\*=1$, which is not a reasonable conclusion.

 ---